Buying a Property with a Party Wall Agreement

 Introduction to buying a house with a party wall agreement

-Buying a property can already be a stressful process but finding out that the vendor has been served with a party wall notice or has served a party wall notice can add to a buyer’s concerns.
-So if you are faced with this situation what should you do?
+Buying a property can already be stressful, but finding out that the person selling the house has been served with a party wall notice or has served a party wall notice can add to a buyer’s concerns.

-Whether you are buying from a building owner or an adjoining owner it is important to ensure that:
+Whether you are buying from a building owner or an adjoining owner, it is important to ensure that:

 1. You or your conveyancer make appropriate enquiries of the seller;

-3. Your conveyancer considers what happens where any rights are accrued under the Party Wall act 1996.
+3. Your conveyancer considers what happens where any rights are accrued under the Party Wall Act 1996.

-If you are purchasing a property from a building owner your solicitors should raise enquiries specifically about the party walls.
-A distinction should be made about historical party wall issues and where enquiries reveal recent works in which case your solicitors should look at the Award and any related correspondence.
-You will want to know that the building owner has complied with its obligations under the Award.
+If you purchase a property from a building owner, your solicitors should inquire about the party walls.
+A distinction should be made about historical party wall issues and where inquiries reveal recent works.

 Does a party wall award transfer to the new adjoining owner?

 Where an adjoining owner has consented to the works, the Act is silent on whether a new owner can rely on the written consent given to the previous owner.
-In such circumstances, it would be sensible to assume as above that the consent is not transferrable and seek consent again or serve a fresh notice on the new adjoining owner.
+In such circumstances, it would be sensible to assume that the consent is not transferrable and seek consent again or serve a fresh notice on the new adjoining owner.

-As the party wall award is personal to the parties, if a party wall surveyor makes an order that the compensation is payable, he can only order that this is paid by the building owner named in the Award.
-It is therefore important that as a building owner selling a property, that you seek an appropriate indemnity from the new owner.
-Equally, as an adjoining owner who might receive some compensation, you will want to agree on how this compensation is to be apportioned between the outgoing adjoining owner and the incoming adjoining owner.
+It is, therefore, important that as a building owner selling a property, you seek an appropriate indemnity from the new owner.
+Equally, as an adjoining owner who might receive some compensation, you will want to agree on how this compensation will be apportioned between the outgoing and incoming adjoining owners.

-Does a party wall agreement expire?
-Usually an award contains a provision that it will become null and void if works do not commence within 12 months from the date of service of the Award on the building owner so if works are not commenced in accordance with the award within 12 months then an Award can become null and void.
-In terms of actions taken in reliance on the terms of an award, the Limitation Act 1980 would apply so for instance in any actions to recover monies due under an award a 6 year limitation period will apply.
+Usually, an award contains a provision that it will become null and void if works do not commence within 12 months from the date of service of the Award on the building owner.
+If works are not commenced per the award within 12 months, then an Award can become null and void.

 Concerned about party wall agreements when buying a house?